jasoneveleth/blog/2024/03/02/scp-completion-in-zsh.md

 > Needs key-based authentication with no passwords or a running ssh-agent to work.

-So, we do need to have an ssh session open.
+So, we do need to have an ssh keys or some other passwordless way to ssh.

 The file is just 104 lines long and pretty readable (if you're looked at zsh completion code before).
 The relevant line I didn't quite understand:

 ```
 remfiles=(${(M)${(f)"$(